Kelebrimbor97/ROS-Docker/README.md

 > [!TIP]
 >- `modelling_ros` can be replaced with any other name of your choice, but remember to replace it in future Dockerfiles you create.

+### 3.3.
+Running a Docker container using the built Image

 > [!NOTE]
 >- The following 2 commands are what you have to use everytime you want to run the docker.

-4. Allow docker to have port access:
+1. Allow docker to have port access:

     `xhost +local:docker`

-5. Spin up a container by using the image created in the previous step:
+2. Spin up a container by using the image created in the previous step:

     `docker run -it --rm --name=project_0 --gpus=all --net=host --pid=host --privileged --env="DISPLAY=$DISPLAY" modelling_ros`

 > [!TIP]
 >- You can again have a container name of you choice instead of `project_0`.

-6. It's Alive!
+3. It's Alive!
 If you see something like this, your docker container is up and running:

     `root@User:/#  `

     If not, feel free to cry...

-### 3.3.
+### 3.4.
 Execing into the Docker (Opening a separate terminal in same container)

 >[!Warning]
 >- Any changes you make to the docker container will not be saved and will be lost once the current container is shut down.